 Accidents involving semi-trucks happen every day throughout the country.
 When an oversized or overloaded commercial vehicle collides with a small car, the result is horrific.
 Unfortunately, accidents caused by oversized or overloaded trucks are fairly common.
-With the help of the St. Louis truck accident lawyers from OnderLaw , you could pursue compensation from the trucker or their employer for the injuries you sustained.
+With the help of the experienced truck accident attorneys from OnderLaw, you could pursue compensation from the trucker or their employer for the injuries you sustained.

 Imagine an overloaded 18-wheeler weighing more than 80,000 pounds crashing into a four-door sedan that weighs only around 5,000 pounds.
 The occupants of the smaller vehicle are likely to suffer severe injuries.
 It’s dangerous for everyone involved and could lead to disastrous effects.
 When a commercial truck is overweight or contains too much cargo, the driver is more likely to lose control, especially in inclement weather or dangerous road conditions.

 Commercial vehicles pose a safety hazard for motorists sharing the roadway.
-When there’s an oversized or overloaded truck, it could put other people at risk for the following reasons:
+When there’s an oversized or overloaded truck in St. Louis, it could put other people at risk for the following reasons:

 Due to the dangers associated with oversized or overloaded trucks, state and federal laws regulate the size of specific commercial vehicles and how much weight they can carry.
 The maximum weight allowed according to the National System of Interstate and Defense Highways is: